 I’d guess that you are your harshest critic.
 And I’m giving you permission to stop.
 Just like that.
-Re-evaluate your writing goals.
+Reevaluate your writing goals.
 Are they even doable?
 Adjust them if they aren’t.
 It’ll help stop the never-ending-cycle of self-disappointment.

-Enjoy It Where You CAn
+Enjoy the Process Where You Can

 Overall, you should enjoy your writing.